vlade1k/lox_java_interpreter/README.md

 Now it can:
  - Scanning code and converting it to tokens
- - Converting maths expressions to AST
+ - Parsing tokens to AST
- - Interpret simple statements
+ - Interpret AST